b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 8 (Crime Incidence Scene Processing).md

 – Hearsay is secondhand or indirect evidence
 – Hearsay - Evidence of a statement made other than by a witness

+• Generally, digital records are considered admissible if they qualify as a business record

+• Computer records are usually divided into:
+– Computer-generated records
+• Data maintained by system and not usually data created by human. i.e System logs, proxy log file.
+– Computer-stored records
+• Electronic data that a person creates and saves on a computer, such as a spreadsheet or word processing document.